RussDev7/CMZDedicatedServers/README.md

 - Windows
 - **.NET Framework 4.8.1**
 - Visual Studio / MSBuild capable of building .NET Framework projects
-- The original CastleMiner Z game files available under the server's `Game` directory
+- The original CastleMiner Z game files available somewhere on disk

+The game files do **not** have to live under a folder literally named `Game` as long as `game-path` points to the correct location.

 ## Configuration